karesansui/karesansui/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
-_Note that the attached screenshots will be **open to public**.
-If the image contains sensitive information, use Google Drive to store the image and put the link here._

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]